 - If your child fills your feeders, teach him or her a simple trick to recognize when it’s time to buy more rations.
 These include seeing the bottom of the bag or container when scooping feed, accidentally hitting the bottom when doing the same, or noticing that the container is very light when it’s lifted.

 - Mark the six-inch line on a ruler or yardstick with a permanent marker, then insert it into your feed.
 Buy more food when you can see that line again.

 That’s for the future.
-What’s important when you run out of feed are the hungry birds eyeing you expectantly, wondering where dinner is.
+What’s important when you run out of chicken feed are the hungry birds eyeing you expectantly, wondering where dinner is.
 If it’s after hours and the farm-supply stores are closed, what can you do?